elemental/elemental-web/source/doc-dev/core/imports/mpi.rst

 .. cpp:function:: bool mpi::Initialized()

-   Return whether or not MPI has been initialized.
+   Return true if MPI has been initialized.

 .. cpp:function:: bool mpi::Finalized()

-   Return whether or not MPI has been finalized.
+   Return true if MPI has been finalized.

 .. cpp:function:: double mpi::Time()